Protection Order

 A protection order is a legal order issued by the court to protect a person from harassment, threats, or violence.
 In Manitoba, protection orders are usually made under The Domestic Violence and Stalking Act.
 These orders are serious because they can restrict contact, limit communication, and even prevent someone from going to certain places.

 Under the law, you can apply for a protection order if you believe someone is stalking you, harassing you, or committing domestic violence and is likely to continue.
-You must convince a Judge that the order is necessary to protect you.
+You must convince a Judicial Justice of Peace (JJP) that the order is necessary to protect you.

 Key points to know:

-• No lawyer needed: You do not need a lawyer to apply, though legal help is highly recommended.
+• You do not need a lawyer to apply, though legal help is highly recommended.

-• Where to file: You can file at the Court of King’s Bench Registry (408 York Avenue).
+• You can file at the Court of King’s Bench Registry (408 York Avenue)

-• Protection order forms in Manitoba: Available online or at the court registry.
+• Available online or at the court registry.

-• Cost of filing the protection order in Winnipeg: There are fees associated with the filing of the document in court.
+• There are fees associated with the filing of the document in court.

-Once the order is granted, the respondent is served.
-The Respondent has 20 days within which to respond to the application by filing a notice of motion and affidavit with the Court of King’s Bench in Winnipeg if they want to challenge the protection order.
+Once the protection order is granted and the respondent is served.
+The Respondent has 20 days within which to respond to the application.

 If you are the Respondent and believe the order is unfair and unreasonable, you can apply to the King’s Bench Court to set it aside.